-Ravicti is a prescription medicine used in adults and children 2 years of age and older for long-term management of high blood levels of ammonia caused by a condition called a urea cycle disorder (UCD).
-The most commonly observed side effects included headache, passing gas, and diarrhea.
-Ravicti is not available in generic form.
+Ravicti (glycerol phenylbutyrate) is a nitrogen-binding agent used in adults and children 2 years of age and older for long-term management of high blood levels of ammonia caused by a condition called a urea cycle disorder (UCD).
+Common side effects of Ravicti include headache, gas, diarrhea, dizziness, abdominal pain or discomfort, indigestion, nausea, vomiting, loss of appetite, and fatigue.

 The total daily dosage is given in 3 divided dosages, with a maximum daily dosage of 17.5 mL.
 Patients taking Ravicti must restrict protein in their diets.
 Ravicti should be taken with food.
 Drugs containing corticosteroids, valproic acid, or haloperidol may interact with Ravicti and increase ammonia levels in the blood.
 Doctors should closely monitor ammonia levels in patients taking Ravicti.
 Ravicti has not been studied in pregnant women.
 However, based on animal data, Ravicti may cause fetal harm.
 In breastfeeding women, it should be decided whether a woman will nurse or take Ravicti.
 Nursing women should not do both.

 Our Ravicti (glycerol phenylbutyrate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is Prescribing information?

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.